lkodinsson/MARS/Basic/PHB.md

 If a character exceeds their light capacity they become encumbered (getting a disadvantage to all rolls with strength and dexterity, and halved speed).
 If they exceed their heavy capacity then they become overencumbered (and cannot move).

 Casual carrying of items over extended periods of time is different than momentary displays of physical ability.
-Typically you can expect that someone can lift items near their heavy capacity over a very short distance, or drag something weighing twice that amount over a moderate distance (up to four times that amount if assisted by wheels).
+Typically you can expect that someone can lift items near their heavy capacity over a very short distance, and push or drag something weighing four times that amount over a moderate distance (up to ten times that amount if assisted by wheels).

 # Advancing a Character